lukethompsxn/TaskScheduler/README.md

 ### About TaskScheduler
 TaskScheduler is a java command line application which takes an input graph and a number of processors.
 It then generates a schedule for executing these tasks which is the optimal scheduling allocation and order.
 The algorithm is implemented using an AStar algorithm using various pruning methods.

+### How To Build TaskScheduler
+- If you have Gradle installed, run `gradle jar` in the project root directory from command line.
+- If you want to use the wrapper, run `./gradlew jar` in the project root directory from command line.

 ### How To Run TaskScheduler
 There are two compulsary input arguments, a) input graph, b) number of processors.
 There are also optional arguments, please see TaskScheduler Interface below.